Rana-Pawan/Product-Dissection/README.md

 # Product-Dissection

-# Breakdown of Company Netflix to understand the impact of this organization on people and World.
+# Breakdown of Company Netflix to understand the impact of this organization on people and world.
 From its history to creating history in entertainment sector.